Chicago, IL Businesses Use Syed Law for Trademark Attorney Services

 Some fanciful trademarks may be suggestive because part of the word provides a logical leap to a function.

-For instance, in the example above CLOROX® suggests association with the chemical chlorine.
+For instance, in the example above CLOROX® suggests an association with the chemical chlorine.

 9. I Just Filed for an LLC / Corporation, Is My Trademark Protected?